-2.3 A listed entity should disclose: Yes As at 21 September 2 2023, the Board consisted of: (a) the names of the directors considered by the board to be independent directors: Name Role Date of Appointment Independent (b) if a director has an interest, position, association or relationship of the type Mark Bojanjac Executive Chairman 15 January 2015 No described in Box 2.3 of the ASX Corporate Governance Principles and Recommendations (4th edition), but the board is of the opinion that it does Jason Berton Managing Director 25 July 2017 No not compromise the independence of the director, the nature of the interest, Frazer Tabeart Non-Executive Directo 25 July 2017 No position, association or relationship in question and an explanation of why the board is of that opinion; and Robert Boaz Non-Executive Director 23 January 2013 Yes (c) the length of service of each director.
-A profile of each direct the Company's Annua tor containing their skills, experient Report. ence, expertise and term of f office is disclosed in 2.4 A majority of the board of a listed entity should be independent directors. the period covered by this Corporate Governance Statement, the Company did not have a majority of ependent directors, with one of the four Board members being independent.
-The Board has considered a matter and decided that the non-compliance does not affect the operation of the Company.
-This ommendation will be satisfied at the appropriate time in the Company's future.
-The Board, at least annually, assesses the independence of its non-executive directors.
+2.3 A listed entity should disclose: Yes As at 25 September 2 2024, the Board consisted of: 2.0 (a) the names of the directors considered by the board to be independent 100 Name Role Date of Appointment Independent directors; · · (b) if a director has an interest, position, association or relationship of the type Mark Bojanjac Executive Chairman 15 January 2015 No described in Box 2.3 of the ASX Corporate Governance Principles and Recommendations (4 th edition), but the board is of the opinion that it does Jason Berton Managing Director 25 July 2017 No not compromise the independence of the director, the nature of the interest, Frazer Tabeart Non-Executive Directo 25 July 2017 No position, association or relationship in question and an explanation of why the board is of that opinion; and Robert Boaz Non-Executive Director 23 January 2013 Yes (c) the length of service of each director.
+A profile of each direct the Company's Annua ctor containing their skills, experiently al Report. ence, expertise and term of office is disclosed in 2.4 A majority of the board of a listed entity should be independent directors.
+No For the period covered by this Corporate Governance Statement, the Company did independent directors, with one of the four Board members being independent.
+The this matter and decided that the non-compliance does not affect the operation recommendation will be satisfied at the appropriate time in the Company's future. he Board has considered of the Company.
+This The Board, at least annually, assesses the independence of its non-executive directors.
 This assessment may occur more than once each year if there is a change in circumstances that may impact upon the independence of a non-executive director.
-Individual directors must not participate in assessing their own independence, and must provide to the Board all information relevant to the assessment. non-executive director reasonably be perce dence, the Board considers all r is free from any interest and any ived to; materially interfere with t on Company issues. business or other relations ship which could, or could Directors are require appointments to other ed to take into consideration a boards. ny potential conflicts of i nterest when accepting 2.5 The chair of the Board of a listed entity should be an independent director and, in particular, should not be the same person as the CEO of the entity.
+Individual directors must not participate in assessing their own independence, and must provide to the Board all information relevant to the assessment.
+In assessing independence, the Board considers all circ non-executive director is free from any interest and any but reasonably be perceived to; materially interfere with the independent judgment on Company issues. business or other relationship which could, or could Directors are require appointments to other ed to take into consideration a boards. ny potential conflicts of i nterest when accepting 2.5 The chair of the Board of a listed entity should be an independent director and, in particular, should not be the same person as the CEO of the entity.
 No The Board has consid estructure in December 2016, the dered this matter and decided the pany.
-This recommendation will be at the non-compliance doe s not currently affect the As noted in Section 2 .3 above, the chair and CEO pos sitions are not held by the s ame person.
+This recommendation will be at the non-compliance doe s not currently affect the As noted in Section 2. .3 above, the chair and CEO pos sitions are not held by the s ame person.